 Overview of USB flash drive not showing the full capacity

 Sometimes, users may find that their USB flash drive is not showing full capacity.
 For example, you have a 16 GB USB flash drive, but Windows shows only 3 GB.
-The same issue can happen to other storage devices like hard drives, pen drive, memory card, Micro SD card, etc. When you happen to come across such a problem, how can you reclaim the lost space and restore USB flash drive back to full capacity or original size?
-Don't worry, even you have no reliable solution.
-After introducing how to restore the SD card back to full capacity in the last article, here on this page, we will continue discussing the reasons and fixes for USB flash drive not showing the full capacity issue.
+The same issue can happen to other storage devices like hard drives, pen drives, memory cards, Micro SD cards, etc. When you happen to come across such a problem, how can you reclaim the lost space and restore the USB flash drive back to full capacity or original size?
+Don't worry, even if you have no reliable solution.
+After introducing how to restore the SD card back to full capacity in the last article, here on this page, we will continue discussing the reasons and fixes for USB flash drives not showing the full capacity issue.

-How to restore USB drive back to full capacity
+How to restore USB drive to full capacity

 According to the mentioned causes that will possibly result in a USB drive losing some disk space, the solutions to restore the USB drive back to full capacity should vary on different operating systems.
-Here in the following, you'll learn a full guide to get back USB flash drive's full storage size on Windows, macOS, and Linux.
+In the following, you'll learn a full guide to getting back a USB flash drive's full storage size on Windows, macOS, and Linux.

-To restore USB drive, pen drive or flash drive back to full capacity, you can use a third-party USB format tool to reformat the flash drive.
-EaseUS Partition Master allows you to format the USB flash drive, hard drives, pen drive, memory card, Micro SD card and recover the lost disk space or unallocated space when disk shows the wrong capacity in Windows.
+To restore the USB drive, pen drive, or flash drive back to full capacity, you can use a third-party USB format tool to reformat the flash drive.
+EaseUS Partition Master allows you to format the USB flash drive, hard drives, pen drive, memory card, and Micro SD card and recover the lost disk space or unallocated space when the disk shows the wrong capacity in Windows.

 Connect the USB drive or pen drive to your computer.
 Download and launch EaseUS partition software.
 Right-click the USB drive you intend to format and choose "Format".